-Allowance for Credit Losses - Loans evaluated on a collective basis expected credit losses on a collective (pooled) basis for class segments of loans that share similar risk characteristics.
+As discussed in Notes 1 and 6 to the consolidated financial statements, the Company's allowance for credit losses on loans evaluated on a collective basis (the collective ACL on loans) was \$92.0 million of a total allowance for credit losses of \$92.0 million as of December 31, 2021.
+The collective ACL on loans includes the measure of expected credit losses on a collective (pooled) basis for class segments of loans that share similar risk characteristics.
 The Company estimated the collective ACL on loans using relevant available information, from internal and external sources, related to past events, current conditions, and reasonable and supportable forecasts.
 The Company uses a discounted cash flow methodology where the respective quantitative allowance for each segment is measured by comparing the present value of expected principal and interest cash flows projected using an econometric, probability of default (PD) and loss given default (LGD) modeling methodology to the amortized cost.
 The Company uses regression models to develop the PD and LGD, which are derived from historical credit loss experience for both the Company and class segment-specific selected peers, that incorporate multiple weighted external economic forecasts for the economic variables over the reasonable and supportable forecast period.
 After the reasonable and supportable forecast period, the Company reverts to long-term average economic variables over a reversion period on a straight-line basis.
 Contractual cash flows over the contractual life of the loans are the basis for modeled cash flows, adjusted for modeled defaults and expected prepayments and discounted at the loan-level stated interest rate.
 After quantitative considerations, the Company applies additional qualitative adjustments, including the effects of limitations inherent in the quantitative model, so that the collective ACL is reflective of the estimate of lifetime losses that exist in the loan portfolio at the balance sheet date.